leap-stc/ClimSim/README.md

 # ClimSim: An open large-scale dataset for training high-resolution physics emulators in hybrid multi-scale climate simulators

-This repository is the official implementation of "ClimSim: An open large-scale dataset for training high-resolution physics emulators in hybrid multi-scale climate simulators".
+This repository is the official implementation of **"ClimSim: An open large-scale dataset for training high-resolution physics emulators in hybrid multi-scale climate simulators"**.
 It contains the code necessary to downloading and process the data, in addition to the code used to create, train, and evaluate the baseline models in the paper.

 ![fig_1](./fig_1.png)